corticon/corticon.js-samples/DynamicForms/docs/AuthoringDecisionService.md

 if the user answers yes to the first question and through stage 1, 5, 6, 7, 8, 9 and 10 if the user
 answers no to the first question.

-As a modeler and creator of the DS you decide what stage numbers to assign to the various stages used in the overall questionnaire.
+As a modeler and creator of the Decision Service you decide what stage numbers to assign to the various stages used in the overall questionnaire.

 What are Steps?

 It is what happens in a single step in the UI (the CSC).
 For example, it could be a single question to ask the user for a yes / no answer.
-If the user answers Yes, the DS may take go down one path while if the user answers no, the DS will go down another path.
+If the user answers Yes, the Decision Service may take go down one path while if the user answers no, the Decision Service will go down another path.

 However, a step may be composed of more than one question.
 * A step is typically implemented with one or more rulesheets.